This widespread condition can be tackled with a variety of treatments, say Paromita Bhattacharyya and Punya Srivastava

 The three steps are:

-b) Start with the strongest probiotic in the market, like VSL NO3 capsules after discussing with your doctor. (not to be used in critically ill or immune compromised patients).
+b) Start with the strongest probiotic in the market, like VSL NO3 capsules after discussing it with your doctor. (not to be used in critically ill or immune-compromised patients).
 Ten capsules cost Rs.
-250. Each of these capsules contains eight different kinds of good digestive bacteria that help to increase the good bacterial count in the gut.
+250. Each of these capsules contains eight different kinds of good digestive bacteria that help to increase the good bacteria count in the gut.
 Take one or two capsules per day, after meals, for at least two or three months, or as prescribed by the doctor.
-Initially the gas formed would be the gut’s way of adjusting to the good bacteria and that can be ignored.
-Gradually, the stomach settles down, stools are well formed and symptoms recede until one feels normal and can digest a variety of foods.
+Initially, the gas formed would be the gut’s way of adjusting to the good bacteria and that can be ignored.
+Gradually, the stomach settles down, stools are well-formed and symptoms recede until one feels normal and can digest a variety of foods.
 Stop the medicine if there is any resultant constipation.
-Have a high fibre diet and plenty of fluids, to prevent haemorrhoids formation.
+Have a high fiber diet and plenty of fluids, to prevent hemorrhoids formation.

 c ) After the capsules are stopped, continue with a milder probiotic like Vizylac or Rinifol capsules (especially for the dairy intolerant who cannot take yoghurt).
 Take one capsule per day after meals only if required and follow the doctor’s advice.
 Continue taking yoghurt or Yakult on a daily basis, to maintain the good gut bacteria count.
 Certain prescribed digestive enzymes like fish oil capsules can be taken along with meals.

 2) Genetic causes have to be borne as we can neither choose our genes nor do away with them.
 However appropriate precautions ensure a good quality of life.